 Is it making them happy?
 “If you assume tour players are unimaginably happy and content, I assure you that is not the case,” said master teacher Pete Cowen, quoted in the new issue of Golf Digest. “ … If there’s a fact of life I see hit home on an almost daily basis, it’s that money and fame do not bring happiness.”

-Maybe not … but playing golf in the sunshine makes up for a lot.
+Maybe not … but playing golf in the sunshine is its own reward.